modelflows/modelflowsapp/combustion.md

 3. [LcHODMD-DA](https://modelflows.github.io/modelflowsapp/combustion/#lchodmd)

-## Adaptive prediction
+## Combustion prediction using LES and hybrid ROM
 Large Eddy Simulations (LES) have been widely used in various scenarios due to their capability of capturing more detailed flow fields than those captured by Reynolds-Averaged Navier–Stokes (RANS) simulations and consuming fewer computational resources than Direct Numerical Simulations (DNS).
 However, for applications involving large-scale devices and combustion, huge computational resources are still required.
 Recent developments in machine learning have introduced innovative methods for accelerating Computational Fluid Dynamics (CFD).
-Among these, the adaptive method combining CFD and hybrid reduced order models (ROMs) is a promising way to accelerate the simulations [1].
+Among these, the method combining CFD and hybrid reduced order models (ROMs) is a promising way to accelerate the simulations [1].
 This approach not only enhances our fundamental understanding of combustion patterns but also paves the way for innovative strategies to improve the combustion efficiency.
-For validation purposes, we perform LES and adaptive prediction on a typical jet in hot coflow burner used by Dally et al [2].
+For validation purposes, we perform LES and prediction on a typical jet in hot coflow burner used by Dally et al [2].

 <!-- REFERENCES -->
 [*Abadía-Heredia, R., López-Martín, M., Carro, B., Arribas, J. I., Pérez, J. M., & Le Clainche, S. (2022).
 A predictive hybrid reduced order model based on proper orthogonal decomposition combined with deep learning architectures.
 Expert Systems with Applications, 187, 115910.*](https://doi.org/10.1016/j.eswa.2021.115910)